dekuNukem/PicoRC/mac_se_se30.md

 ## Congratulations!

-Put the cover back on, and you're done!
+Put the rear shell back on (**don't forget the paper insulation over the motherboard!**), and you're done!

 With the new PSU, a fresh maintenance, and upgraded cooling, your Mac should continue to provide entertainment for years to come!